How Chefs and Restaurants can Improve Vegetarian Food

 Don’t be shy, shout it from Twitter or Facebook or Instagram or contact bloggers to let us know that you have a great dish that we should taste.
 I’ll then add it to the next blog post which will cover where you can eat great vegetarian food in Ireland and around the world.

-If you like this article, please share with others.
+If you like this blog post on how chefs and restaurants can improve vegetarian food, please share with others.